-The NOW recommends a vegetated CRZ width based on watercourse order as classified under the Strahler System of ordering watercourses and based on current 1:25 000 topographic maps (Table 2).
+The NOW recommends a vegetated CRZ width based on watercourse order as classified under the Strahler System of ordering watercourses and based on current 1:25 000 topographic maps (Table 1).

-Table 2: Recommended CRZ widths
+Table 1: Recommended CRZ widths

-Type of watercourse Width of CRZ Any first order watercourse and where there is a defined channel where water flows intermittently or any 'river' not identified on a topographic map 10 metres any permanently flowing first order watercourse, orany second order watercourse 20 metres and where there is a defined channel where water flows intermittently or permanently.
-Any third order or greater watercourse, where there is a defined channel and where water flows intermittently or permanently.
-Includes estuaries, wetlands and any parts of rivers influenced by tidal waters.
-20 - 40 metres merit assessment based on riparian functionality of the river, lake or estuary, the site and long-term land use.
+Type of watercourse Width of CRZ Any first order watercourse and where there is a defined channel where water flows intermittently or any 'river' not identified on a topographic map.
+10 metres any permanently flowing first order watercourse, or any second order watercourse and where there is a defined channel where water flows intermittently or permanently.
+20 metres Any third order or greater watercourse, where there is a defined channel and where water flows intermittently or permanently.
+Includes estuaries, wetlands and any parts or rivers influenced by tidal waters.
+20 - 40 metres 1

+1 merit assessment based on riparian functionality of the river, lake or estuary, the site and long-term land use.